oracle-cne/ocne/doc/experimental/phase2.md

 ocne cluster info --kubeconfig $KUBECONFIG
 ```

-You should see information similar to the following for each cluster node.
+Make sure the following information is displayed for each cluster node.
+If it isn't, then
+go back and upgrade the node to use OCK.
 ```text
 ...